 It’s a good habit to check customer reviews before making a purchase.
 If an online shop has very little to no reviews, perhaps you should think twice.
 Plus, please note that reviews can be deceiving.
 For example, zombie listing is one of the most common Amazon scams – the product has abnormally high ratings, but the comments and reviews don’t match the listing.

 - Unusual payment methods.
 Here are a few things you should know:

 - Keep an eye out for cash on delivery (COD).
 People tend to think COD is the safer payment method since one only needs to pay upon product arrival.
 However, there are more and more COD scams, in which people receive packages they did not order under COD.
 You should be cautious if a shopping site only offers COD payment.

 - Be careful of other strange payment methods.
 If the website requests payment using an electronic transfer, cryptocurrency, or prepaid card/gift card, there is a high potential for it is a scam.

 - Choose safer online payment options.
-Standard payment processing networks such as Visa and Master can offer more secured transaction – these networks have gone through careful inspection on the websites.
+Standard payment processing networks such as Visa and Mastercard can offer more secured transaction – these networks have gone through careful inspection on the websites.

 - Note that there are still exceptions: